 What are my tastes, my food choices?
 How does society influence me?
 The human diet is above all a social and cultural indicator, which gives us clues to help us understand ourselves and other people.
-Eating is not only the main biological function, it is also the main social function.
+Eating is not only a principal biological need, it has an important social function too.

 There are three main themes in this sector: Representation / Consumption / Eating habits